Buddies (TV series)

-Buddies is an American television sitcom that aired on ABC from March 5 to May 29, 1996.
+Buddies is an American television sitcom that aired on ABC from March 5 to March 27, 1996.
 It was created by Carmen Finestra, David McFadzean, and Matt Williams and starred Dave Chappelle, Christopher Gartin, Tanya Wright, Jeff Rawluk and Richard Roundtree.
+It is a spin-off to Home Improvement.

 History

 Home Improvement connection

-Comedians Dave Chappelle and Jim Breuer attracted the attention of TV network executives with their guest appearance on the (4th season) March 14, 1995 episode of ABC's highly rated sitcom Home Improvement.
+Comedians Dave Chappelle and Jim Breuer attracted the attention of TV network executives with their guest appearance on the (4th season) March 14, 1995, episode of ABC's highly rated sitcom Home Improvement.
 The storyline had Chappelle and Breuer play friends who appear together on Tool Time to ask Tim Taylor advice on their girlfriends.
 The characters' single outing on the episode proved so popular that ABC decided to give Chappelle and Breuer their own half-hour sitcom.

 Cast changes

-After subsequent rehearsals, Jim Breuer was replaced with Christopher Gartin as Dave Chappelle's "buddy".
+After subsequent rehearsals, Breuer was replaced with Christopher Gartin as Chappelle's "buddy".
 The unique comic timing and chemistry that Chappelle had with Breuer, his real-life friend, was not present with Gartin, and Breuer's abrupt firing exacerbated ill will.
 This prevented Chappelle and Gartin from developing the rapport and chemistry necessary for the characters' believability and likeability.

 Broadcast

 Buddies premiered on Tuesday, March 5, 1996.
 The show garnered disappointing ratings.
-Buddies was cancelled on April 3 after airing only five out of the 13 produced episodes.
-Dave Chappelle himself was not proud of his involvement with Buddies in retrospect:
+Buddies was cancelled on April 3 after airing only four out of the 13 produced episodes.
+Chappelle himself was not proud of his involvement with Buddies in retrospect: